PAT Configuration on Cisco Routers Explained

 Router(config-if)#ip nat inside

-Following command defines inside global
+The following command defines an inside global.

 Router(config-if)#ip nat outside